 Total: ¥{total_cost:,}

-Would you like to make this reservation?""",
+Would you like to book this plan?""",

 response_type=["Book", "Cancel"],